yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Azure portal showing SQLVM3 being added to the ContosoSQLLBSecondary load balancer backend pool.](images/ha-lb2.png "SQL VM added to backend pool")

-    > **Note:** For this lab, the DR site is configured with a single SQL Server VM.
+    > **Note**: For this lab, the DR site is configured with a single SQL Server VM.
 Using a load balancer is therefore not strictly required.
 However, it allows the DR site to be extended to include its own HA cluster if needed.

 3. Return to your browser tab containing your Bastion session with **SQLVM1**.
 (If you have closed the tab, reconnect using Azure Bastion with username `demouser@contoso.com` and password `Demo!pass123`.)